vlado/rails_db_info/README.md

 I was using [Annotate](https://github.com/ctran/annotate_models) to annotate my models with schema info.
 When I saw [Sextant](https://github.com/schneems/sextant) I got an idea to create something similar for database and the rest is history :)

+## Todo / Ideas

+- [ ] Improve CSS
+- [ ] Add small bar (like miniprofiler has) at top of the page or add key listener(s).
+When triggered it would show database info.
+For example you are working on UsersController and when you press Cmd+D you users table info slides down.

 ## Contributing

 1. Fork it